NORFOLK, Va. – A retired Navy pharmacist is working to help drivers show their Navy pride through a Virginia license plate.

 “I noticed in the parking lot that there were several cars with Army and Coast Guard plates.
 But, after a little research, I discovered there isn’t an option to get a Navy plate for your car in Virginia,” Hirsh explained.

 He’s worked with the DMV, the Navy Trademark Office and a state legislative sponsor, but he needs help from Virginians to make the license plates a reality.

-Hirsh must receive 450 prepaid orders for the plate no later than September 1.
+Hirsh must receive 450 prepaid orders for the plate prior to the January 2018 General Assembly session.
 The plates will cost $25 annual, or $35 for personalized plates.

 Once the 450 paid applications have been received, Del.
 S. Chris Jones will introduce a bill at the January 2018 session of the Virginia General Assembly.